xyzyzl/compprog/README.md

 Additionally it would make it harder for me to copy the editorial mindlessly, which is honestly the only way for me to solve some questions since I suck.

+**USACO 2013 February USACO Gold - Route design** \
+11/20/2019 \
+Estimated CF Rating: 2000

+DP

+Easier than paintbarn by a large margin.
+Also DP

+We have a bipartite graph and a bunch of edges and we want to find the maximum value.
+Thus we can traverse up the graph and find the maximum values for each edge.
+As we go from one lower edge to one upper edge we simply see if we prefer keeping the current value or going from below and taking the edge up.
+We'd then find the best sum for all edges.

+At the end we simply loop through every vertex (on each side) and find the max.

+**USACO 2018 December USACO Gold - Fine Dining** \
+11/28/2019 \
+Estimated CF Rating: 1700

+Graph Theory

+Dijkstras but with one catch: We must account for the candy.

+This is not bad.
+Simply take the original shortest paths.
+Then, we input the haybales.
+For each haybale, let it lead to a point N+1 with weight (distance to n) - yumminess.
+Run Dijkstra again on a different distance array, and compare the distances at the end.

+**USACO 2018 December USACO Gold - Cowpatibility**\
+11/28/2019 \
+Estimated CF Rating: 2300

+Math, Combinatorics

+We complementary count to find the number that are compatible and subtract from n*(n-1)/2.

+As we have at most 31n subsets by including solely numbers mentioned we should be in time.

+Use an unordered_map to find all the subsets and the frequencies of each.
+Then simply run PIE at the end to find the number of pairs.

+Implementation details:
+unordered_map is better because it processes adds in O(1), while map may take O(lg n).
+Additionally, ensure to sort the flavors in ascending order or else you will WA.
+You will count different subsets multiple times due to ordering.

+(btw you is in reference to me, because i want to tell my future self about this new geniosity that i have temporarily acquired)

+**USACO 2018 December USACO Gold - Teamwork** \
+11/28/2019 \
+Estimated CF Rating: 1600

+DP

+Let a[i] be the skill for cow i.
+Base case: dp[0] = a[0]
+Transition:
+For each cow, loop through previous indices pre which is nonnegative and fits size constraints.
+If pre is 0 then we have only one team, and we just take the maximum skill value from the team.
+Otherwise we just add to the total from pre-1 downwards but keep a similar sum.

+**2019 February USACO Gold - Cow Land** \
+Solved earlier \
+Estimated CF difficulty: 1900

+Graph Theory, Data Structures

+Vanilla HLD but with XOR because problem statement blatantly says to do seg tree on a tree.
+This is the function of HLD so just spend 3 hours re-implementing HLD and crying.
+Or alternatively I could SAVE the HLD IMPLEMENTATION and REUSE it if it comes up!

+Very big thanks to xiaowuc1 for helping me temporarily acquire geniosity after an arml practice and explaining HLD :)

 **2019 February USACO Gold - Painting the Barn.** \
 11/17/19 \
 Estimated CF difficulty: 2500

+DP

 Honestly a really difficult question.
 In contest I literally thought this to be a comp geo question, but then realized it couldn't be.